 Pricing A Berks County Home Part #1

 My hope is that this article will help you understand factors that I use when valuing a home in Berks County.
 It is one of the most difficult and criticized things any real estate professional deals with in his or her career.
 Price a home and it sells within a week.
 The seller may think it was under priced, and they could have gotten more.
-Ok, it doesn’t sell in a week.
+Okay, it doesn’t sell in a week.
 Matter of fact, it still has not sold 6 months later.
 The seller may think the agent is not doing their best to sell it or have overpriced the home.
 Sounds like a no win situation.
 Sometimes it is.

 Following is an example of how to assess the value of homes in Berks County: